Protocol Renewal & Expiration

 This policy prohibits conducting ANY animal activities (procurement, breeding, housing, and/or use) or expenditure of federal funds for animal activities (including the purchase of animals and costs for breeding, housing, or other use) after a protocol has expired.

 • Will be notified that the protocol is expiring and due for renewal.
-This notification will include a deadline for renewal submission and steps to remain compliant with U-M policy and federal regulations
+This notification will include a deadline for renewal and steps to remain compliant with all applicable U-M policies and federal regulations;

-• May euthanize remaining animals or will be required to transfer animals to the U-M Holding Protocol if the PI’s renewal protocol will not be approved prior to the expiration date of the protocol.
+• Will be required to transfer animals to the U-M Holding Protocol if the renewal protocol will not be approved PRIOR TO the existing protocol's expiration date.

 To ensure compliance AT a protocol’s expiration, the PI and laboratory contact(s) will be notified:

-• That no further housing or experimental manipulations will be permitted under the expired protocol.
+• That no further housing or experimental manipulations shall be permitted under the expired protocol.

-The U-M Holding Protocol has been created to provide a mechanism for holding animals when the PI does not have a currently approved IACUC protocol (e.g., protocol expiration without renewal approval, protocol suspension due to non-compliance, incoming investigators in the process of receiving IACUC approval).
+The U-M Holding Protocol provides a mechanism for temporarily holding animals when the PI/Study Team does not have an IACUC approved protocol (e.g., protocol suspension due to non-compliance, incoming investigators in the process of receiving IACUC approval).

-• Will be responsible for charges incurred for U-M Holding Protocol animal husbandry and veterinary care
+• All charges incurred for animal husbandry and veterinary care;

 Questions?